How COVID-19 is impacting housing services

 Home Energy Scotland is offering advice to individuals who may be struggling to pay for energy bills during coronavirus outbreak.

-For tenants seeking to move home The Scottish Government has indicated that certain priority house moves can still take place, with safety measures in place.
-If you had previously accepted an offer of one of our properties and the property is ready to let, we will contact you to discuss the arrangements that will allow you to move.
+For tenants seeking to move home The Scottish Government has indicated that house moves, including mutual exchanges, can still take place, with safety measures in place.
 We have developed processes that limit the amount of face to face interactions during a house move, which your Community Housing Officer will explain to you.